A Novel and Optimal Spectral Method for Permutation Synchronization: Theoretical Guarantees

 \end{theorem}

-Theorem \ref{thm:main_new} is a non-asymptotic version of Theorem \ref{thm:intro} stated in the Introduction.
-By letting $np/\sigma^2$ go to infinity, the exponential term in Theorem \ref{thm:main_new} takes an asymptotic form of $\ebr{-(1-o(1))\frac{np}{2\sigma^2}}$ and matches with the minimax lower bound.
+Theorem \ref{thm:main_new} is a non-asymptotic and refined version of Theorem \ref{thm:intro} stated in the introduction.
+By letting $np/(\sigma^2d^3)$ and $np/(d^2\log n)$ go to infinity, the exponential term in Theorem \ref{thm:main_new} takes an asymptotic form of $\ebr{-(1-o(1))\frac{np}{2\sigma^2}}$ and matches with the minimax lower bound.
 In this way, we establish the statistical optimality of the proposed spectral method.
+In Theorem \ref{thm:main_new}, $d$ is allowed to grow with $n$ but not too fast. \cite{gao2022iterative} considers the full observation setting where $p = 1$ and studies an EM-like iterative algorithm, requiring that $n/(\sigma^2 d \log d) \rightarrow\infty$.
+Our conditions are more stringent, reflecting the added complexity introduced by missing data, which necessitates stronger assumptions to apply concentration inequalities effectively.

 While the proof of Theorem \ref{thm:main_new} is complicated, one can still develop an intuition as to why we can achieve the error bound $\ebr{-(1-o(1))\frac{np}{2\sigma^2}}$.
 At a high level, we will prove and use a variant of the linear approximation \cite{abbe2020entrywise} $UH - U^* \approx XU^*\Lambda^{-1} - U^*$ where $\Lambda$ is the diagonal matrix of the leading eigenvalues of $X$ (see (\ref{eqn:decomposition1})).
 A further decomposition using the structure of $X$ reveals that